Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes.
 There are several volunteer opportunities available through the City of Coppell as well as other area organizations.
 Please visit the Coppell Volunteers page for more information and registration.

-No. Cypress Waters residents and businesses are in the City of Dallas and therefore police and fire services for Cypress Waters are provided by the City of Dallas.
-Learn more by visit the Dallas Police Department website and the Dallas Fire-Rescue Department website.
+Cypress Waters residents and businesses are in the City of Dallas and therefore police and fire services for Cypress Waters are provided by the City of Dallas.
+Learn more by visiting the Dallas Police Department website and the Dallas Fire-Rescue Department website.

 Yes.
-Although the City of Coppell is just over 14 square miles in size, the Coppell Independent School District (CISD) boundaries span more than 23 square miles and serves students in the cities of Coppell, Irving (parts of Valley Ranch and North Irving), Dallas (Cypress Waters), and Lewisville.
+Although the City of Coppell is just over 14 square miles in size, the Coppell Independent School District (CISD) boundaries span more than 23 square miles and serves students in the cities of Coppell, Irving (parts of Valley Ranch and North Irving, including the South Haven neighborhood), Dallas (Cypress Waters), and Lewisville.
 A small part of Grapevine is in the CISD boundaries, but it is commercial.
 All who live in district boundaries, including those who live beyond the City of Coppell, pay the same CISD tax rate.

 Yes.
 Generally, eligibility is determined by age or grade and/or residency within the Coppell Independent School District boundaries.
 Please check each association’s website for complete information:

-No. Since Cypress Waters residents are non-residents of the City of Coppell and Cypress Waters businesses are located within the city limits of Dallas, the City of Dallas provides these services to Cypress Waters residents and businesses.
+Since Cypress Waters and South Haven residents are non-residents of the City of Coppell and Cypress Waters businesses are located within the city limits of Dallas, the City of Dallas provides these services to Cypress Waters residents and businesses.
 Information about these services can be found on the City of Dallas Sanitation Service page, Water Bill page, and Animal Services page.

 Check your voter registration status.